 Cross-contamination occurs when bacteria is moved from one object to another and is an often-overlooked means of acquiring pathogenic bacteria.

 A word about soil.
-Soil contains many microbes which are integral to the soil health.
+Soil contains many microbes which are integral to soil health.
 However, not all soil microbes are necessarily beneficial.

 Here are a few basic rules to minimize cross-contamination:

-Histamine is naturally occurring in some fresh food products (such as tomatoes, eggplant, and spinach) but also unintentionally in some food (particularly dairy products, meat, fish, and seafood) that has been temperature abused or cross-contaminated.
+Histamine is naturally occurring in some fresh food products (such as tomatoes, eggplant, and spinach) but also unintentionally in some food (mainly dairy products, meat, fish, and seafood) that has been temperature abused or cross-contaminated.